-When a city literally declares itself the capital of Christmas, you know that winter has to be a great time to visit–and it’s true that Strasbourg in December is a festive delight that you simply have to see to believe.
+When a city literally declares itself The Capital of Christmas, you know that winter has to be a great time to visit–and it’s true that exploring Strasbourg in December is so festive that you simply have to see it to believe it.

 With its delightful half-timbered houses, endless glasses of vin chaud (hot wine), and Strasbourg Christmas markets around every corner, the city’s normally impressive beauty is taken to the next level during the holiday season.